 Always Wear Sunglasses

 Don’t just use the free pair of shades you picked up at a concert.
-Invest in a decent pair that will actually protect your eyes from the sun’s UV rays.
+The best way to keep your eyes healthy is to invest in a decent pair of sunglasses that will actually protect your eyes from the sun’s UV rays.
 Too much UV exposure increases your chances of cataracts.

 When shopping for your next pair of sunglasses, look for 99-100% UVA and UVB protection.